gmflau/gke_crdb/README.md

 ## Pre-requisites

-* Two working Redis Enteprise Clusters (REC) in different Openshift environments
+* Two working Redis Enteprise Clters (REC) in different Openshift environments
   * Important Note: the two RECs should have *different* `names`/`fqdn`.
 If this is not met, the CRDB creation will result in bad state.
 * REC _admin role_ credentials to both RECs
 * Appropriate resources available in each REC to create DBs of the requested size.